 From here you drive along the beautiful and awe-inspiring Ounila Valley, full of bends in the roads, surprises at the hues of the rock and soil, Berber villages and gardens, as well as smaller Kasbahs.
 Almost at the end of the road, you reach Aït Ben Haddou, where you stop for a tasty lunch.

 This is the most famous Kasbah in Morocco, one of Morocco’s seven UNESCO World Heritage sites.
 The architectural style is well preserved and the earthen constructions are perfectly adapted to the climatic conditions and in harmony with the natural and social environment.
 Probably originating in the 17th century, it is also famous as the backdrop to many Hollywood blockbuster films.
 Having driven through Ouarzazate, we continue south over the Tizi-n-Tinfifte pass to Agdez.
 Descending from the pass you will be amazed at the view of the extensive oasis and the number of palm trees, all indicating the beginning of the Dra’a Valley with its thousands of date palms, producing an amazing 44 varieties of dates.
 The date harvest starts in September and lasts a couple of months, so that is the best time to stop in Agdez for the freshest ones.
 We spend the night in a guest house.

 2nd day: Agdez – M’hamid

-After breakfast there is time to visit the rest of the Kasbah before taking the ancient caravan road between the river and the mountains.
-On the way we pass many villages and gardens so that you can gain a better idea of the way of life along the oases.
-Once in Zagora we stop for lunch in a very pleasant riad.
+After breakfast, there is time to visit the rest of the Kasbah before taking the ancient caravan road between the river and the mountains.
+On the way, we pass many villages and gardens so that you can gain a better idea of the way of life along the oases.
+Once in Zagora, we stop for lunch in a very pleasant riad.
 In the afternoon we drive to M’hamid, the gate to the desert, to enjoy the sunset in the dunes close to the village.
-Here we have dinner and spend the night in nomad tents.

 3rd, 4th and 5th days: Trekking